flobaudry/EmployeeSegmentaion/README.md

 ```

 ## Usage
-The default port is the port 8050.
+The default port for the development server is the port 8050.
 You can change this directly in the code if you want to use a different port.

+The default port for the waitress server is defined by the **PORT** environment variable.

 ### Webpage
 You can access the webpage by going to the root address of your server.
 It will automatically be redirected to the **http://[yourServerAddress]/dash** page which contains the webApp